bmillare/dj/README.md

 ## Basic Usage

  * Install by cloning.
-Depends on leiningen 2.0 >= preview10
+Depends on leiningen version >= 2.0preview10

  * `cd` into the dj directory and run `lein repl`